Skip to main content

 CommandNotes

-lsList guilds, channels, members, dates
+lsList guilds, channels, members, dates, attachments

 head / tailSmart: uses messages API for file scope

-grep / rgSmart: uses search API for channel/guild scope
+grep / rgSmart: uses search API for channel/guild scope (with fallback)

 jqQuery JSON; use .[] prefix for JSONL files